dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

   - that's not what the paper says though, but gravity has a speed of propagation and there is no finitely tiled "gravity crystal" that wouldn't break down (AFAIK...)

-### "Mind Form"

-If you could visualize someone's mind, what would it look like?
-How would you organize the information?
-How would it look when compared with another person's mind using the same strategy for visualization?
-If you were going to imagine applying this to small/large groups of people, how would you go about that?

-The idea of visualizing or modeling someone's mind is important for the following ideas on consciousness crystalization (TODO: so i should maybe explain a little better than above)

 #### Consciousness Crystallization Across the Metaverse